chocomilk05/bartender-game-showcase/README.md

 - Tables and seating visuals after ordering

 ## Tech Used
-- Unity
+- Renpy
-- C#
+- Python
 - Custom hand-drawn assets

 ## Source Code
-The full source code and assets are kept private.
+The full source code and assets are kept private mostly because i don't want to share the script and give away spoilers
-This repository exists as a portfolio showcase.